neatComponents: website development system

 The New Twitter Status Update will be added to the event tree.
 Right click this, and choose Properties.

-This shows the configuration dialog, which has three fields to configure:
+This shows the configuration dialog, which has two fields to configure:

 Status – the contents of the status update